penguinmoose/rootmachine/README.md

 # rootmachine
- estimate nth root of a number
+ Estimate nth root of a number.

+ There are different calculations methods now, so you can use Newton's method to calculate or bisection.
+Newton's method is much faster than bisection.